neurogrowth-cr/neurogrowth-cr/README.md

 ## Hi there 👋

-I'm focused on leveraging AI & APIs to revolutionize sales processes and drive business growth the cybersecurity startup space.
+I'm focused on leveraging AI & APIs to revolutionize sales processes and drive business growth in the cybersecurity startup space.

 Check out our work:
 -   **NeuroGrowth.io:** Business Overview + login to the backend infrastructure.